LISRec: Modeling User Preferences with Learned Item Shortcuts for Sequential Recommendation: Abstract

 \section{Abstract}

 User-item interaction histories are pivotal for sequential recommendation systems but often include noise, such as unintended clicks or actions that fail to reflect genuine user preferences.
-To address this issue, we propose the User-Consistent Preference-based Sequential Recommendation System (ConsRec), designed to capture stable user preferences and filter noisy items from interaction histories.
-Specifically, ConsRec constructs a user-interacted item graph, learns item similarities from their text representations, and then extracts the maximum connected subgraph from the user-interacted item graph for denoising items.
-Experimental results on the Yelp and Amazon Product datasets illustrate that ConsRec achieves a 13\% improvement over baseline recommendation models, showing its effectiveness in denoising user-interacted items.
-Further analysis reveals that the denoised interaction histories form semantically tighter clusters of user‐preferred items, leading to higher relevance scores for ground‑truth targets and more accurate recommendations.
-All codes are available at \url{https://github.com/NEUIR/ConsRec}.
+To address this, we propose Learned Item Shortcuts for Sequential Recommendation (\method{}), a novel framework that explicitly captures stable preferences by extracting personalized semantic shortcuts from historical interactions. \method{} first learns task-agnostic semantic representations to assess item similarities, then constructs a personalized semantic graph over all user-interacted items.
+By identifying the maximal semantic connectivity subset within this graph, \method{} selects the most representative items as semantic shortcuts to guide user preference modeling.
+This focused representation filters out irrelevant actions while preserving the diversity of genuine interests.
+Experimental results on the Yelp and Amazon Product datasets illustrate that \method{} achieves a 13\% improvement over baseline recommendation models, showing its effectiveness in capturing stable user interests.
+Further analysis indicates that shortcut-based histories better capture user preferences, making more accurate and relevant recommendations.
+All codes and datasets are available at \url{https://github.com/NEUIR/LISRec}.